Sounds Live Feels Live World Tour

-The Sounds Live Feels Live World Tour was the second headlining concert tour by Australian pop rock band 5 Seconds of Summer, in support of their second studio album, Sounds Good Feels Good.
+The Sounds Live Feels Live World Tour was the second headlining concert tour by the Australian pop rock band 5 Seconds of Summer, in support of their second studio album, Sounds Good Feels Good.
 The tour started on February 19, 2016 in Nagoya, Japan at the Nagoya Congress Center and concluded on October 5, 2016 in Sydney, Australia at the Hordern Pavilion.
 The tour's title is in reference to 5 Seconds of Summer's 2015 album.

 Background

 In October 2015, the band announced the European headlining dates, and later followed this up with announcements for both Asia and North America.
 The 101 dates announced represented a sizable increase from their debut tour a year earlier, primarily due to the addition of the Asian leg as well as new venues in Europe, the United States and Mexico.
 However, the band halved its Canadian appearances to only two shows; the band would not be revisiting any cities in Western Canada.